UK Bailiffs Logo UK Bailiffs

 Legal Protections for Occupiers

-Certain homeless applicants placed under the Housing Act 1996 are excluded from the Protection from Eviction Act 1977:
+Applicants placed under the Housing Act 1996 may fall outside of the Protection from Eviction Act 1977 if:

 Occupiers with Basic Protection

-When the council confirms a duty to provide long-term housing, occupiers gain basic protection under the Protection from Eviction Act 1977.
-A possession order is required for lawful eviction.
+If the council confirms a duty to house, the occupier gains basic rights under the Protection from Eviction Act 1977.
+A court order is required to remove them.

 What Qualifies as a Hostel?